ejgolden94/little-fox/README.md

 ---
 ## Routes
 ### General
-- `get /` - main page of the site, carousel of images giving the vibe of the shop
+- `get /` - main page of the site, carousel of images giving the vibe of the shop plus location, and hours
-- `get /about` - about the shop, location, hours
+- `get /menu` - a pdf of the menu
 ### Flavors
 - `get /flavors/seed` - seed the data base with flavors
 - `get /flavors` - see all of the icecream flavors